laowantong/sqlab/README.md

 ![SQL adventure builder logo](assets/logo/color.svg)

-An SQLab adventure is a text-based game in which the player creates SQL queries to solve It consists itself in a self-contained database, which includes the core dataset, a handful of stored procedures and all the accompanying messages (statements of the questions, answers, instructions, etc.).
-Each message is encrypted independently in an additional table `sqlab_msg`.
+An SQLab adventure is a text-based game where the player evolves through a series of isolated or interconnected puzzles by crafting SQL queries.

+It consists in a standalone database encompassing the core dataset, a handful of stored procedures, and a table of encrypted messages (such as narrative elements, puzzle statements, answers, explanations, etc.).

-Wrapping an SQLab adventure in a web application is not necessary (although still possible).
-The students can play under any generic GUI like [DBeaver](https://dbeaver.io), [phpMyAdmin](https://www.phpmyadmin.net), [pgAdmin](https://www.pgadmin.org), etc., or even in a bare command-line interface.
+There is no requirement to wrap a dedicated application around this database to “run” the game.
+It can be played on any generic GUI such as [DBeaver](https://dbeaver.io), [phpMyAdmin](https://www.phpmyadmin.net), [pgAdmin](https://www.pgadmin.org), or directly in a command-line interface.

-The students are instructed to append to their `SELECT` clauses a given formula (e.g, `salt_042(sum(hash) OVER ()) AS token`) that will calculate a token.
-This token (a big integer) may enable them to decrypt the next episode or, in the case of a wrong query, to receive the appropriate hint (provided that the game creator anticipated it).

-As a result, they can practice by themselves, without any supervision.
-To avoid boredom, we recommend that the instructor logs their queries, and updates the database on the fly with new hints, improving the game for everyone in the process.
+Each question comes with a unique formula, for example, `salt_042(sum(hash) OVER ())`.
+Appended to the `SELECT` clause, this formula calculates a decryption token, which may unlock the next episode or, if the query is incorrect, a tailored hint (assuming the game's creator has provided one).

+In an educational context, this setup enables the students to learn and practice SQL without constant oversight.
+The instructor might stave off boredom by logging their queries and injecting new hints as needed, improving the game for all involved.

 ## Examples on GitHub